-Map # Grantee County AWPF Funding Contract Expiration Date 213 Coconino County Parks and Recreation Coconino \$129,190 December 31, 2025 and partial breaching of an existing earthen dam and a relatively large pond that was constructed by a previous landowner and is now causing downstream channel erosion due to high water velocity; previous channel excavations that have initiated channel head cuts and created areas of excess flood plain fill; and the invasion of non-native weed species.
+Map # Grantee County AWPF Funding Contract Expiration Date 213 Coconino County Parks and Recreation Coconino \$129,190 December 31, 2025

+Coconino Parks and Recreation will improve the stability, productivity, and habitat quality of Harrenburg Wash, just upstream from its confluence with Pumphouse Wash, both of which are in the Upper Verde River Watershed and are the headwaters of Oak Creek Canyon.
+The wash and associated wetland habitat have been impacted by several factors including the building, filling, and partial breaching of an existing earthen dam and a relatively large pond that was constructed by a previous landowner and is now causing downstream channel erosion due to high water velocity; previous channel excavations that have initiated channel head cuts and created areas of excess floodplain fill; and the invasion of non-native weed species.
 To restore Harrenburg Wash the Grantee will implement stream channel improvements, invasive weed treatments, native plant revegetation, the clean-up and removal of debris and materials from the site, and the construction of a fence along the parking area boundary.